-Unless you can spend a fortune on a babysitter or have a family member in town who is willing to watch the baby, you might be staying in to watch Ryan Seacrest ring in the New Year in Times Square.
+Unless you can spend a fortune on a babysitter — or have a family member in town who's willing to watch the baby for free — you're better off staying in to watch Ryan Seacrest ring in the new year in Times Square.
 (But did you really want to go to Times Square anyway?
 Ugh, crowds.)
 But you can make your TV NYE more interesting by planning a fun menu to cook with your partner or friends — just make sure to practice safe babywearing around the kitchen — and have some board games to play while you cozy up and watch all those Times Square folks freeze their butts off.

 If you really, really want to go out to a party, consider bringing your little one with you.
-This depends on what kind of party you'll be attending, of course.
-A loud, raging soiree is not an option, but it's acceptable to bring your baby to a gathering at a friend's home where there will be food, drinks and celebration.
-It's a big plus if the host has a secluded area where you can lay your baby down early — no one really wants to ring in the New Year with a screaming baby.
+Of course, it depends on the party (skip the rave this year, OK?) but it's probably totally fine to bring your baby to a gathering at a friend's home where there will be food, drinks and celebration.
+It's a big plus if the host has a secluded area where you can breastfeed or lay your baby down early.

-Believe it or not, you don't have to be awake at midnight to celebrate the New Year.
-Instead, consider going to bed early and then celebrating on New Year's Day.
-Going out to a special family brunch or having friends over for appetizers and cocktails the next afternoon is a fabulous idea.
-You'll have something fun to look forward to and going to bed at an earlier hour won't seem so lame.
-Also, you can't beat waking up on the first day of the new year refreshed and hangover free!
+Believe it or not, you don't have to be awake at midnight to celebrate the new year.
+Instead, consider going to bed early and celebrating on New Year's Day instead.
+Going out to a special family brunch or having friends over for appetizers and cocktails the next afternoon is a great idea.
+That way, you'll have something fun to look forward to — and going to bed at an earlier hour won't seem so lame.
+Also, you can't beat waking up on the first day of the new year refreshed and hangover-free, right?

 And you'll see personalized content just for you whenever you click the My Feed .

 SheKnows is making some changes!